 After the Bobcats took a 24-21 lead on a 24-yard field goal at the 7:59 mark in the fourth quarter, the Jackets turned the ball over three times in the final 7:11 — on two interceptions and one fumble.

-Celina hit for a big play to regain the lead, 14-7, on a 45-yard TD pass with 9:38 to go in the second quarter.
+Celina struck for a big play on offense to regain the lead, 14-7, on a 45-yard TD pass with 9:38 to go in the second quarter.

 Nowak’s second score, a 28-yard TD run, came at the 8:17 mark in the second quarter, tying it at 14.